Mount Laurel, New Jersey: Parks and recreation

 Laurel Acres Park is known for its Veterans Memorial, fishing lake, playground, and grassy hill used for concerts and sledding in the winter when it snows.
 Laurel Acres Park is right between Church Street at Union Mill Road.
 The Mount Laurel Baseball League and the Mount Laurel United Soccer Club play in the park's sports fields, and since 2008, the Mount Laurel Premiership.
 Mount Laurel also includes two dog parks.

+The southwestern portion of Rancocas State Park lies within Mount Laurel.

 Government

 Local government

 Mount Laurel voted to change its form of government in 1970 from a Township Committee form to a Faulkner Act system using the Council-Manager (Plan E), enacted based on the recommendations of a Charter Study Commission as of January 1, 1972.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 In this form of government, the Township Manager oversees the daily functions of the Township.
-The governing body is comprised of the Township Council, which is made up of five members elected at-large in partisan elections to serve four-year terms on a staggered basis, with either two or three seats coming up for election in even-numbered years as part of the November general election.
+The governing body is composed of the Township Council, which is made up of five members elected at-large in partisan elections to serve four-year terms on a staggered basis, with either two or three seats coming up for election in even-numbered years as part of the November general election.
 At an annual reorganization meeting held in January, the council selects one of its members to serve as mayor and another to serve as deputy mayor, each for a one-year term.

 As of 2025 members of the Mount Laurel Township Council are Mayor Nikitas Moustakas (D, term on council ends December 31, 2028), Deputy Mayor Stephen J. Steglik (D, 2026), Fozia Janjua (D, 2028), Kareem A. Pritchett Sr. (D, 2026) and Silvia Catalan-Culnan (D, 2028).

+Public safety

+Public safety in the township is the responsibility of the Mount Laurel Police Department, which operates under Chief Timothy Hudnall.
+The department received its initial accreditation from the New Jersey State Association of Chiefs of Police in 2009.